 By Victoria Richardson

-Practice before you preach: Preparing your final interview presentation – This is an article I wrote for RICS on how to tackle your case study presentation.
+Practice before you preach: Preparing your final interview presentation – This is another article for RICS on how to tackle your case study presentation.

 RICS – APC Candidate Support – The RICS website has a huge amount of information for candidates.
 Click on the link for more information and Candidate Guides.